jenho-webdev/Weather-Dashboard/README.md

 ## Acknowledgments

 - Shield and badges used in this markdown document were sourced from [Shields.io](https://shields.io/).
-- The site sound clips were provided by UCI Bootcamp Course.
-- This website was inspired by UCIBookcamp Week 4 Assignment.
-The user story, acceptance criteria were built ontop of the original in the UCI Bootcamp Full Stack WebDev Course.
+- This website was inspired by UCIBookcamp weekly assignments.
+The user story, acceptance criteria were built upon the original assignments content from the UCI Bootcamp Full Stack WebDev Course.

 <!-- MARKDOWN LINKS & IMAGES -->